 Wipe down your walls with white vinegar whenever you see mould starting to appear.

 Now that you know how to keep bathroom mould from ceiling areas and walls for good, prevention is the key!
 Be proactive by wiping down the tiled walls in your bathroom and the floor in your shower with vinegar once a week, especially in showers, and you’ll never have problems with mould again.

 What is a mould Inspection and should you have one?

 A mould inspection is a different process from a typical home inspection.
-Besides searching for the mould itself, a mould inspection concentrates on finding damp or wet conditions conducive to mould growth in and around the outside of the house.
-The secret to controlling mould growth is to eliminate the moisture which allows mould to grow.
+Besides searching for the mould itself, a mould inspector concentrates on finding damp or wet conditions conducive to mould growth in and around the outside of the house.
+Mould spores can be found everywhere inside and outside the house!
+The secret to controlling mould growth is eliminating the moisture that allows mould spores to grow.

 What is mould?

-Removing any mould in your house will prevent the surface it is on from damage and prevent allergies or asthma.
+Removing any mould in your house will prevent the surface it is on from being damaged and prevent allergies or asthma.

 Can mould affect your health?

 According to the World Health Organisation (WHO), mould exposure has the potential to cause adverse health effects.
 If mould is growing in your house, it can release spores that are easily inhaled.
 Moulds can cause nasal stuffiness, throat irritation, coughing or wheezing, eye irritation and in some cases, skin irritation.
 People with mould allergies may have more severe reactions.
 Immune-compromised people and people with chronic lung illnesses may get serious infections when they are exposed to mould.